boomcamp/WP-addressbook-plugin/README.md

 //Continue the loop here..
 ```

+* Should also have A WAY to insert, update using a custom [form](https://www.kvcodes.com/2014/06/how-to-create-custom-forms-in-wordpress-without-using-plugins/)

-* Should also have A WAY to [insert, update](https://www.kvcodes.com/2014/06/how-to-create-custom-forms-in-wordpress-without-using-plugins/) and delete a student handled by a mentor in a cohort.
+* or Should also have a WAY to delete a student handled.

 * Display shortcode inside custom theme by using `do_shortcode()` function.